This is an internal documentation. There is a good chance you’re looking for something else. See Disclaimer.

 Entities that have been created or modified during a transaction will be validated before the transaction is committed.

-The validation for new entities is started in EntityTransactionContext#executeEntityOperations() just before Session#save() is called.
+The validation for new entities is started in EntityTransactionContext#executeEntityOperations() just before Session#persist() is called.
 ValidationContext.Operation.INSERT is passed to the validation context for newly created entities.

 The validation of updated entities is started by the ValidationInterceptor (which is a Hibernate Interceptor).